 Fire and ice.
 Fortunately, it’s close to the edge of the glacier so you can stagger off in your crampons after enjoying a tipple.

-There’s a lovely walkway on the other side of the glacier to get some amazing views.
+When visiting the Perito Moreno glacier in Patagonia there’s a lovely walkway on the other side of the glacier to get some amazing views.

 As the glacier advances, it cuts off part of the lake, effectively creating a dam.
 Over time, the water pressure causes this ice bridge to rupture and large parts of the glacier calve off.